Atelier Crenn: Menu

-As of 2022, the tasting menu costs approximately $445.92 per person (includes tax and tip, but not drinks).
+As of 2022, the tasting menu costs roughly $445.92 per person (includes tax and tip, but not drinks).
 The menu is written as a poem, each line is influenced by her father's teachings of art and expresses Dominique's childhood on a farm.
-The 12-course tasting menu heavily focuses on fish.
+The 12-course tasting menu has a heavy focus on fish.

 Accolades and awards

-By 2013, the restaurant earned two Michelin stars making Dominique Crenn the first female chef to earn the distinction in the United States.
+By 2013, the restaurant received two Michelin stars, making Dominique Crenn the first female chef to earn the distinction in the United States.
 In 2018, Atelier Crenn earned three Michelin stars for 2019 which again made her not only the first, but also the only female chef to do so in the United States.
 Crenn earned the award "best female chef in the world", a distinction she is dismissive of as she believes there is no reason for gender separation in culinary skills.

 Atelier Crenn received a James Beard Award and joined "Michael Bauer's Four-Star Club".